This is Epoq, Inc.'s privacy notice.

 Third parties.
 We may receive personal data about you from various third parties as set out below:

-- Technical and Usage Data from analytics providers such as Google based outside the EU.
+- Technical and Usage Data from analytics providers such as Google.

 - Identity and Contact Data from organizations that have facilitated your access to our products and services.
 This may be because of an existing relationship you have with that organization; for example, where an employer arranges for its staff, a membership organization arranges for its members, or an insurer arranges for its insured, to have access to our products and services.
 Or, it may be the result only of an introduction that you have asked them to make.
 Such organizations may share your Identity and Contact Data with us via a single sign-on mechanism, which allows an account to be created for you on this website without you having to input your details.

 - Direct interactions.
 You may give us your personal data by filling in forms on this website; by corresponding with us by post, phone, email or otherwise; or when entering information to create a legal document.
 This includes personal data you provide when you: